Trade directory · Bangor metro · Maine

 Peak Season

-October through December for heating installations, May through July for cooling systems
+September through November for heating system installations and repairs, May through July for cooling system work

 Market estimate